We want to help you to understand health insurance so you can make the most of your health plan.

 Health Care Reform: See Patient Protection and Affordable Care Act

 Health Savings Account (HSA): A tax-advantaged medical savings account available to taxpayers enrolled in a high-deductible health plan (HDHP).
-The funds contributed to an account are not subject to federal income tax at the time of deposit.
+The funds contributed to an HSA are not subject to federal income tax at the time of deposit.

 Health Employer Data and Information Set (HEDIS®): A set of performance measures designed to help healthcare purchasers understand the value of healthcare purchases and measure health plan performance.